 Scout youth, adult leaders, and seasonal staff can receive and send mail during their stay at camp.
-There is UPS/FedEx delivery but no US Mail to this address; we travel 12 miles roundtrip to the nearest local US Post Office.
-Allow enough time so that your Scouts will receive the mail before they leave camp.
+There is UPS/FedEx delivery directly to camp, but no US Mail to this address; we travel 12 miles roundtrip daily to the nearest local USPS rural delivery box.
+Please allow enough time so that your Scouts will receive the mail; we suggest you mail at the end of the week prior to their leaving for camp.
 Be sure to include a return address on all letters and packages so it can be mailed back if it misses their actual camp week.